sky-lounge/docs/content/developer-view/_index.md

     ...
 ```

 Only the `blueprint-uri` key is required.
 In theory, the other keys can be omitted if none of the workflows requires additional configuration or parameters.
-But in practice, all three keys will usually need to be completed.
+But in practice, all three keys will usually need to be filled in.

 - `blueprint-uri:`